-It is important to note that women are more likely than men to experience NO chest pain during the course of a heart attack.
-For this reason, women need to be aware of other "flu-like" symptoms that can indicate an impending heart attack.
-These symptoms may include: pain that spreads to the back, shoulders, neck, jaw or arms; feeling dizzy or faint; clammy or sweaty skin; nausea or vomiting; shortness of breath; and weakness or fatigue.
+It is important to note that women often experience NO chest pain during the course of a heart attack.
+Because of this, women need to be aware of other "flu-like" symptoms that can indicate an impending heart attack.
+These include:

 Cardiac arrest can strike immediately and without warning.
-Signs the heart has stopped beating are as follows:
+Signs the heart has stopped beating include:

-- Sudden loss of responsiveness.
-No response to gentle shaking.
+- Sudden loss of responsiveness and no response to gentle shaking

 Suspect Heart Attack or Cardiac Arrest?
 Call 911!